KETV

 KETV (channel 7) is a television station in Omaha, Nebraska, United States, affiliated with ABC.
-The station is owned by Hearst Television, and has studios on 10th Street in the historic Burlington Station, which carries the address of 7 Burlington Station.
+The station is owned by Hearst Television, and has studios on 10th Street in the historic Burlington Station, which carries the nickname of 7 Burlington Station.
 Its transmitter is located on a "tower farm" near North 72nd Street and Crown Point Avenue in north-central Omaha.